geddy/model/README.md

 ## Associations

-Model has support for associations: including hasMany/belongsTo and hasOne/belongsTo.
+Model has support for paired associations including `hasMany`/`belongsTo` and hasOne/belongsTo.
 For example, if you had a `User` model with a single `Profile`, and potentially many `Accounts`:

 ```javascript